awesome-llm-papers/awesome-llm-papers.github.io/_publications/wang2018can.markdown

 title: Can You Tell Me How To Get Past Sesame Street?
 Sentence-level Pretraining Beyond Language Modeling
 authors: Alex Wang et al.
-conference: Arxiv
+conference: Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics
 year: 2018
 citations: 16
 bibkey: wang2018can
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/1812.10860'}]
-tags: [Training Techniques, Fine-Tuning, Reinforcement Learning, BERT, Language Modeling, Model Architecture]
+tags: [Language Modeling, Model Architecture, Fine-Tuning, Reinforcement Learning, Training Techniques, BERT]
 ---
 Natural language understanding has recently seen a surge of progress with the use of sentence encoders like ELMo (Peters et al., 2018a) and BERT (Devlin et